seanox/seanox-ai-nlp/seanox_ai_nlp/units/README.md

 - __Support for compound expressions__
   Recognizes both unit combinations (_km/h, kWh/m&sup2;, g/cm&sup3;_) and
-  numerical constructs using signs and operators: _&plusmn;, &times;, &middot;, :, /, ^, –_ and more.
+  numerical constructs using signs and operators: _&plusmn;, &times;, &middot;, :, /, ^, -_ and more.

 - __Integration-ready output__
-  Returns structured results compatible with tools like spaCy’s EntityRuler for use in pipelines.
+  Returns structured results compatible with tools like spaCy's EntityRuler for use in pipelines.

 - __Transparent design__